-Email marketing messages need to look good to get a good response from the reader; it’s not enough to have an eye-catching subject line.
+Email marketing messages need to look good to get a good response from the reader – it’s not enough to have an eye-catching subject line.
 Because there aren’t HTML email standards, every client device displays them differently.
 Is the dress blue and black or white and gold?
 It depends on how you interpret the light.
-When it comes to email design, the actual appearance depends on how device and email client interpret HTML formatting.
+When it comes to email design, the actual appearance depends on how the device and email client interpret HTML formatting.
 Even the simplest HTML tag, the tag to separate paragraphs, can be handled differently by different clients.
 When it comes to more complex HTML formatting and CSS, the same input can lead to dramatically different output.
 Some clients don’t support certain features at all.
 Your clever animated gif?
 It won’t be seen by readers using Outlook.

 Who's monitoring your email reputation?

 Do you know who is daily monitoring your IPs and email sending reputation?
 Get an expert on your side with Mailgun's Deliverability Services.
 Don’t wait until you learn the hard way, you need to have someone daily looking out for your email deliverability reputation.

 Verify your email’s appearance through email client testing